intel/nauta/docs/user-guide/actions/user.md

 ### Synopsis

 Creates and initializes a new Nauta user.
 This command _must be_ executed when `kubectl` used by `nctl` command entered by a Kubernetes administrator.
 If this command is executed by someone other than a Kubernetes administrator, it fails.
 By default this command saves a configuration of a newly created user to a file.
 The format of this file is compliant with a format of `kubectl`  configuration files.
+To create a User Account, refer to [Creating a User Account](../actions/create_user.md).

 ### Syntax